zzzprojects/docs/entityframeworkcore.com/pages/articles/carloscds/carloscds-ef-core-lazy-loading.md

 But this can make everything very slow, as we can have several customers, with several orders, and the orders also have other relationships, such as products, sellers, etc.

-For data loading to be faster, lazy loading  is employed and the related data is retrieved only if they are consulted, or triggered.
+For data loading to be faster, lazy loading is employed and the related data is retrieved only if it is consulted, or triggered.

 To demonstrate this in practice, let's create a new [Visual Studio Code project](https://code.visualstudio.com/) console project, and to make this even more fun, let's do everything on the command line: